ronnygreenberg/write-ups/picoCTF/general_skills.md

 it covers the basics of a variety of subjects, it's a good entry point for CTFs but it required inital knowledge to beign with.
 If you're starting with this and stuck, Googling the answers and documenting them well so you can remember can be a very good way to learn so don't be ashamed to Google.

+The flags are hidden in this .md file

 # Obedient Cat
 download file and open